SmartterHealth/Virtual-Rounding/MeetingsBreakingChanges.md

 Extensive IT intervention every 24 hours to re-arm multiple meetings would be required.
 Doesn't scale well with  large quantities of meetings to "keep open", unsure of how long these Chrome sessions could stay connected to a meeting (or how many meetings a single device could support).
+The patient screen will show the "third account" to the side of the provider's video stream.
+Patients could "pin" the provider to the primary view, but that would require manual device interaction.

 ## Option B – Leverage Calls Rather than Meetings